Language Reference

 A CalcMark document can begin with a YAML frontmatter block delimited by ---.
 Frontmatter defines document-level configuration that is available to all calculations.

 Convert quantity results to a measurement system (si or imperial).
 Accepts a system name or a map with system and unit_categories.
-Valid categories: Area, Currency, Custom, DataSize, Energy, Length, Mass, Number, Power, Speed, Temperature, Volume.
+Valid categories: Acceleration, Area, Currency, Custom, DataSize, Energy, Force, Frequency, Impulse, Length, Mass, Number, Power, Pressure, Speed, Temperature, Time, Volume.

 Syntax